Turbo Yeast For Alcohol Moonshine- How and What to Use

-When using turbo yeast you’ll see instructions on the label like 14% ABV in 2 days, and 20% ABV in 5 days.
-That’s the great thing about Turbo Yeast if you’re planning to make brandies, or other low percentage spirits.
-It shaves off a fair bit of time, and leaves you a lot more productive.
+When using distilling yeast you’ll see instructions on the label like 14% ABV in 2 days, and 20% ABV in 5 days.
+That’s the great thing about Turbo Yeast if you’re planning to make brandies or other low percentage spirits.
+It shaves off a fair bit of time and leaves you a lot more productive.

 Check out our Distilling Yeast available now at Mile Hi Distilling